Carolina Bucci: Design

 Following her graduation from FIT where she studied fine arts and jewelry design, Bucci returned to Florence where she launched her first collections: Lucky (a reinvention of the friendship bracelets she made as a child), Woven, a reinvention of centuries-old Florentine textile looms to weave gold and silk threads.
 She also specializes in the Florentine Finish, her signature gold hammering technique which can be seen throughout her collections, and which she introduced to Audemars Piguet during their collaborations on the Frosted Gold Royal Oak watches.
 Bucci credits her Lucky bracelet's appearance in Sex and the City with launching her career as a designer more broadly.

 A selection of her designs are in the permanent jewelry collection of the Palazzo Pitti museum in Florence.

 2018 also saw the launch of the FORTE beads collection, which debuted in Las Vegas at the Couture Jewelry Show.

 In 2019 Bucci released a series of hand blown glasses, made in collaboration with the Murano glass maker Laguna B, as well as hand carved Carrara marble spheres and the application of her Florentine Finish to homeware pieces.
-Since then, she has collaborated with fellow Florentine brands Pineider and Loretta Caponi.

 Audemars Piguet

 In 2016 she announced a collaboration with Audemars Piguet, to redesign their Royal Oak watch with her Florentine finish to celebrate the watch's 40th anniversary.
 For her second collaboration with Audemars Piguet in 2018, Bucci once again applied her signature Florentine Finish to the Limited Edition Royal Oak, this time in 18k yellow gold, alongside a silver toned mirror dial, in place of the traditional Tapisserie.
-From there, in 2020 she created the K.I.S.S (Keep It Super Simple) collection inspired by a fascination with the inner workings of a watch, sold through selected AP Houses and Boutiques worldwide until December 2021 and a part of Carolina Bucci’s core collection.
-For her third and most recent collaboration in 2022, Bucci designed a limited edition Black Ceramic Selfwinding Royal Oak with a multi-colored mirror effect dial paying tribute to the iconic Tapisserie design.

 Retail

-In 2007 she established her London flagship store and in 2018 relocated it to 22 Motcomb Street.
+In 2007 she established her London flagship store, and in 2018 relocated it to 22 Motcomb Street.
 Her first flagship in her hometown of Florence opened July 2023.
-Her jewelry is available online store carolinabucci.com and at Fourtané, Club21, Net-A-Porter, and Matches Fashion.